arteria/python-homegate/README.md

 0.0.1
 -----

-Initial working version of python-homegate.
+arteria GmbH open sourced the initial working version of python-homegate allowing to push real estate objects and property to Homegate using the IDX3.01 API.